INTRODUCTION TO TORT LAW - 2023/4

 Introduction to Tort Law will also allow opportunities for students to develop their academic skills of legal research, legal writing, critical analysis and problem solving through the use of both real case examples and tailored case studies.

-It therefore satisfies part of the Law of Obligations, as required by the qualifying law degree (QLD) requirements to introduce students to foundations of legal knowledge.
+It therefore satisfies part of the law of obligations, as required by the qualifying law degree (QLD) requirements and to introduce students to foundations of legal knowledg.

 School of Law

 PETERS Katy (Schl of Law)